What We Do

 Our Laws and Regulations

 The Office of Law Enforcement is responsible for enforcing the injurious wildlife provisions of the Lacey Act.
 This law authorizes the Secretary of the Interior to list as “injurious” any wildlife deemed to be harmful “to human beings, to the interests of agriculture, horticulture, forestry, or to wildlife or the wildlife resources of the United States.”
-It prohibits import of any live specimen of a listed species without a permit from the U.S. Fish and Wildlife Service.
-The maximum penalty for violating the injurious wildlife provisions of the Lacey Act is six months in prison and fines as high as $5,000 for individuals or $10,000 for organizations.
+It prohibits import of any specimen of a listed species without a permit from the U.S. Fish and Wildlife Service.
+The maximum penalty for violating the injurious wildlife provisions of the Lacey Act is six months in prison and fines up to $5,000 for individuals or $10,000 for organizations.

 To Report a Wildlife Crime: